MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-windows-offline.md

 ## Unzip setup files and copy the .cab

-In previous steps, you downloaded the RServerSetup installer and then copied .zip file to the offline server.
+In previous steps, you downloaded a .cab, the RServerSetup installer, and then copied both files to the offline server.
 You should now extract the zipped files.

 1. Right-click en_r_server_901_for_windows_X64_9649035.zip > Extract All.
 2. Copy SRO_3.3.2.0_1033.cab to the same folder containing RServerSetup.exe.